-Put 200 $\mu$ l of your eight different dilutions of neutral red (made in experiment 3) into eight different wells of your 96-well plate.
-Keep track of which concentration corresponds with a particular well.
+For each of your eight different dilutions of neutral red (made in experiment 3) pipette 200 ul into three triplicate wells of your 96-well plate.
+Keep track of which concentration corresponds with each particular well.
 You will collect the data for experiments 4 and 5 at the same time (see below).